MiniMinusMan-Official/web/README.md

 This is just a bunch of stuff piled up on my website.
 This has a few things like:

-• Jar files of banned/removed mods \n
+• Jar files of banned/removed mods

 • Roblox Scripts (lua)